awsdocs/amazon-workdocs-user-guide/doc_source/web_nav_view.md

 Allows you to share a folder or file with other users by sharing a link with them\.
 For more information, see [Share a Link](web_share_link.md)\.

 **Favorite**
-Allows you to favorite a file or a folder\.
+Allows you to mark a file or a folder as a favorite\.

 ### Folder Menu<a name="web_folder_menu"></a>

-To display the menu for a folder, choose the three\-button icon on the folder line\.
+To display the folder menu, choose the three\-dot icon on the folder line\.
 The folder menu is displayed as a dropdown\.

 The folder menu gives you access to the following folder commands: